andywootton/mic/ListOfLists.md

-List Of Lists
+#List Of Lists
 ----
+## Meta-data
+Information about the mic itself is in mic*.md files

+A vision document - micVision.md
+About the mic - micTech.md

+## The micMap
+The UML model - micMap.xmi
+AA*.png exports as diagrams of model views

+## Data to go in the mic
 We need lists of:

 Technologies we use - TechList.md
 Coffee (or tea) shops - CoffeeShops.md
 Places where tech Meetups can be run.
 Pubs where you might bump into someone from the community.
 Universities and studenty things.
 Maker places.

 Pointers
 ----
 Maybe we already have:

-A vision document - Vision.md
 A list of tech companies - Silicon Canal
 List of community members - birmingham.io + Slack
 Where do we chat on-line? - Slacks...